 Christine is an eternal optimist regarding the power of design in shaping a sustainable environment.
-Christine has been active in shaping places, processes and organizations nationally and internationally for over fifteen years through her work as an architect, educator, and activist.
+Christine has been active in shaping places, processes and organizations nationally and internationally for twenty-five years through her work as an architect, educator, and activist.
 Her diverse experience enables her to note trends and bring benefit across project types, from design of buildings and landscapes to educational efforts to sustainability planning.
 As strategic Principal of evolveEA and a registered architect, Christine brings creative solutions to projects as varied as the award winning Millvale Ecodistrict Pivot Plan to developing the business case for sustainability at the David L. Lawrence Convention Center in Pittsburgh.
 She is experienced at helping communities, schools and other agencies build capacity as they navigate sustainability through strategic planning and project implementation.

 Christine has taught architecture, landscape design and sustainability concepts at Carnegie Mellon University, Slippery Rock University, and at Chatham College.
 She supports organizations that promote design and the environment and currently serves as Chair of the Pittsburgh Planning Commission, is a former President for the Green Building Alliance Board of Directors, is a member of the Global Ecodistricts Protocol Advisory Committee, the Penn State University Stuckeman School Advisory Board, and is former Board Chair at the Design Center of Pittsburgh.
 Christine received her Bachelor of Architecture degree from Carnegie Mellon University and studied architecture and sustainable design in Scandinavia.
 Christine is a registered architect and LEED Accredited Professional, and a 2019 AIA Fellow.